bennage/sidera/README.md

 Stuff
 -----
 You will need to provide a copy of `require.js` in the source]scripts directory.
-I did not include it in the repository.s
+I did not include it in the repository.

 Known Issues
 ------------
-The game runs as a Windows Store app, but it still depends a great deal upon the keyboard.s
+The game runs as a Windows Store app, but it still depends a great deal upon the keyboard.

 http://dev.bennage.com